diversen/pebble-framework-docs/src-docs/100-Router.md

 ### Defining routes

 Routes are defined in controller classes, which are then connected to the router.

-There is two methods you will need to know. `addClass(Some\Controller::class)` and `run`.
+There are two methods you will need to know:

+* `Router::addClass(Some\Controller::class)`
+* `Router::run`

-The first method sets up some endpoints of an application and the latter method runs the application.
-An `Exception` is thrown if an endpoint was not found.
+The first method sets up some application endpoints and the latter method runs the application.
+An `Exception` is thrown if no valid endpoint was found.

 The router is looking for the tags `route` and `verbs` in the comments of the controller classes.
 A simple controller example could look like this:

 <!-- include: src/SimpleHomeController.php -->

-The above route `/` will accept the verbs GET and POST.
-The route will dispatch the method `index`.
+The above route `/` will accept the verbs GET and POST and the route `/` will dispatch the method `index`.

 The second route `/user/:username` will dispatch the method `userGreeting`.
-This method transforms the second URL segment into a string parameter, which the controller method can use.
+This method transforms the second URL segment into a string parameter, which the controller method may use.
 This route only accepts GET requests.

 The routes can also be made a bit more complex, like `@route /user/:username/actions/:action` If this route is matched, then the `$params` array will contain the keys `username` and `action`.